Sleep Apnea and Weight Management

 Summary: Are you having trouble managing your weight because everything seems to be too hard?
 Sleep management and weight management go hand in hand; addressing one issue will improve the other.
 This blog talks about the problems that are caused by sleep apnea and how it relates to weight gain.

 Trying to keep a healthy weight sometimes seems next to impossible.
-As impossible, in fact, as getting a good, restorative sleep can also seem to be.
+As impossible in fact, as getting a good, restorative sleep can also seem to be.
 Did you know that obesity and sleep apnea are linked?
-Excess body weight is one of the things that makes it hard to breathe at night, but ironically, a good night’s sleep is key to weight management.
+Excess body weight is one of the things that make it hard to breathe at night, but ironically, a good night’s sleep is key to weight management.

 A Chicken and Egg Problem

 Doctor’s usually recommend that patients lose weight when their body mass index is above 25.
 Being overweight is not uncommon among North American adults.
 Neither are sleep disorders.
 Overweight adults usually suffer from sleep disorders and those diagnosed with sleep apnea are commonly overweight.
 We already know the health risks associated with obesity, but sleep apnea is also very dangerous.

 Losing weight can help with sleep apnea because excess fat tissue is one of the health issues that cause the breathing tubes to close and obstruct the airways.
 When you don’t breathe when you are asleep, your brain will wake you up to take a breath before sending you back to sleep.
 Sometimes the sleeper wakes up as often as 20 or 30 times an hour and this results in excessive tiredness.
 Waking this many times in the night leads to headaches, high blood pressure, lowered oxygen levels, depression n and loss of energy.
 With these problems already occurring, it is difficult to find the motivation to manage a weight loss regime.